Category Archives: colour

 Chilly Mid October 2025

-Well my relief at my healed pressure was short lived – as a few weeks later the skin broke down again and I was back on bed rest.
-I wasn’t doing too much and I was really looking after my skin but, it did what it did.
+Well my relief at my healed pressure sore on my right ischium was short lived – as a few weeks later the skin broke down again and I was back on bed rest.
+I hadn’t been doing too much and I was really looking after my skin but, it did what it did.
 It is soooo frustrating.
-My fixed wheelchair was dropped off on the 15th October (finally!!) so now I have to wait to be ‘pressure mapped’ to see if my wheelchair cushion is actually doing the job of relieving pressure on my butt, or maybe the wheelchair is not quite set up right for me.
+My fixed wheelchair was dropped off on the 15th October (finally!!) so now I have to wait to be ‘pressure mapped’ at a wheelchair assessment to make sure my wheelchair cushion is actually doing the job of relieving pressure on my butt, and to check that the wheelchair is set up right for me.
+I have already had to drop the footplates by 1.5cm.

 Harry did the vine weevil nematode application and I now have Amy (gardener) to help with the garden.
 Hopefully my skin will toughen up soon and I can get back outside again.
 All I have managed to do these last few months is keep the patio watered and the houseplants alive.
 I did have time when I was up to pot-up some crocus and narcissi.

 At the end of September I noticed in the pond some weird looking thing so I fished it out to see what it was.
 It turned out to be a fruiting body of a water lily.
 I have never seen one before so I chopped it off and brought it into the conservatory and kept it under water.
-It turned into a gelatinous mass within the red casing the gel dissolved away to reveal the seeds.
-It was very smell so I just threw it out (I don’t need any more water lilies anyway).
+It turned into a gelatinous mass within the red casing.
+The gel dissolved away to reveal the seeds.
+It was very smelly so I just threw it out (I don’t need any more water lilies anyway).

 red capsule of water lily fruiting body